Juliafrances28/BookNook/README.md

    To run the site off your local machine use the following command: npm run start

   ## Usage
-  To although the site visitor to learn about some great authors and be redirected to purchase a book.
+  To although the site visitor to learn about some great authors, I will be adding other authors to the site, and be redirected to purchase a book.

   ## license